hjr265/hjr265.me/content/blog/javascript-window-close-wont-close-the-window.md

 <a href="/_/contests/{{.Contest.ID}}/participants/credential_slips#intent=print">Print Slips</a>
 ```

 Well, at least there was a solution to this.

 And, `window.open` reminded me of the time when Internal Explorer was a thing and had the largest share in the web browser market.
+Back then, pop-ups were a plague, and you needed pop-up blockers if you wanted to do anything on the Internet other than check your emails.
 Eek!